 A 2018 NYSHealth-funded study conducted by the RAND Corporation found that less than 3% of health care providers in New York State fully met the readiness criteria to provide high-quality, culturally competent care to veterans.
 These trends signal a growing need to fill gaps in mental health services for veterans and ensure that community-based mental health providers are equipped to deliver high-quality, veteran-informed mental health care.
 To meet these service gaps, the Headstrong Project developed a behavioral health care program for veterans in need of mental health treatment, which has been particularly successful in New York City.
 The program offers a fully integrated treatment model that includes case identification, case planning, clinical management of post-traumatic stress disorder, supervision, and oversight for post-9/11 combat veterans in need of mental health treatment.
 Headstrong acts as a case manager and payer, making these services completely free for veterans.
 In March 2017, NYSHealth awarded Headstrong a grant to replicate its program in 5 New York State regions outside of New York City.
 In 2018, NYSHealth awarded Headstrong another grant to further expand the reach of this program into additional upstate regions.

-Under this grant, Headstrong will expand its mental health program for veterans into 10 new counties—in 6 rural counties with the highest concentration of veterans (Hamilton, Jefferson, Broome, Steuben, Warren, and Clinton) and 4 counties that host either a VA medical center, major college, or university (Genesee, Ontario, Dutchess, and Suffolk).
-It will recruit qualified clinicians in targeted counties, partner with local organizations to conduct outreach for its services, and leverage its social media presence to identify potential clients in need.
+Under this grant, Headstrong expanded its mental health program for veterans into 10 new counties—in 6 rural counties with the highest concentration of veterans (Hamilton, Jefferson, Broome, Steuben, Warren, and Clinton) and 4 counties that host either a VA medical center, major college, or university (Genesee, Ontario, Dutchess, and Suffolk).
+It recruited qualified clinicians in targeted counties, partnered with local organizations to conduct outreach for its services, and leveraged its social media presence to identify potential clients in need.